The London Green Directory!

 Chemical-Free Lawn Care

-There are things you can do to create a beautiful lawn without the use of chemicals.
-Try to abandon the expectation of an astroturf garden as species variety in a natural lawn is inevitable and healthy.
+There are things you can do to create a beautiful lawn without chemicals.
+Abandon the goal of an astroturf garden as species variety in a natural lawn is inevitable and healthy.
 Ideas include:

 — planting several types of drought-resistant grasses, ground covers